 Girl with the Flaxen Hair was low hanging fruit as far as the music of Debussy is concerned – there must be several hundred adaptations for various instrumentations.
 Why not?
 It’s a gorgeous piece of music.

 But I developed an appetite for his music – not just arranging, either.
-I wore out several LPs of the Nocturnes, La Mer, and Daphnis and Chloe.
-I find it all to be just lovely.
-Those are also pieces that I simply won’t touch for brass – just too perfect the way they are.
+I wore out several LPs of the Nocturnes, La Mer, and Images.
+It's all just lovely.
+Those are also pieces that I am reluctant to arrange for brass – perfect the way they are.

-So, I’m always looking for ways to adapt his keyboard music in particular for brass because it helps me learn his music better, but also because I like to program brass music that tells a story.
+So, I’m always looking for ways to adapt Debussy's keyboard music for brass because, for one, it helps me learn his music better, but also because I like to program brass music that tells a story.
 Sometimes that story is “this great composer spent a portion of their life and creative output to write this great piece for brass” (the brass symphonies written by Jan Koetsier and Gunther Schuller, for example), and sometimes it’s stories told by the music itself (like Anthony DiLorenzo’s fantastic and fun suites for brass).
 Other times it is music that tells a story, and that was not originally intended for brass.

 I digress a bit – brass instruments are misunderstood.
 They are relatively young and perhaps the last family of instruments to develop to maturity among the orchestral instruments.
 We have no great chamber works by Mozart, Dvorak, or Brahms.
 There’s lots of great stuff being written now, but there is a huge hole in our repertory.
 So we borrow and steal music (notice I didn’t identify this as a problem from which I need to recover?).